9 Clouds Automotive Marketing Blog

 New Belgium shares its history, purpose, and core values as a badge of honor.

 What makes these core values truly unique is how they focus inward, on the employees.
 “Cultivating potential through learning, high involvement culture, and the pursuit of opportunities” is one of New Belgium's ten core values.

 Some manifestos make the mistake of writing their values only for their customers, rather than for their number-one cheerleaders: employees.

 If a company shows it cares about the people it employs, that brand gains a whole new level of respect from its customers.

 2. Holstee: Transcending a Brand

-What sets their manifesto apart is how it transcends the company and can resonate with anyone.
-It does exactly what a manifesto is meant to do – it proclaims how they want to live, professionally and personally.
+What sets Holstee's manifesto apart is how it transcends the company and can resonate with anyone.
+It does exactly what a manifesto is meant to do — it proclaims how the team wants to live, both professionally and personally.

 “Unity is strength.
 Knowledge is power.
 Attitude is everything.”

 Livestrong’s manifesto is written for those needing a rallying cry.
-They don’t waste time with any fluffy language.
-Their manifesto clearly identifies who their brand is talking to and what tone they present to that audience.
+It doesn’t waste time with any fluffy language.
+The manifesto clearly identifies who the brand is talking to and what tone it wants to present to that audience.